GustavoFRGomes/personal-blog/README.md

 ### Cloudflare Pages

+#### Manual Deployment
 - In Cloudflare Pages settings, set build command to `./gradlew buildSite` and publish directory to `build/site`.

+#### Automated Deployment via GitHub Actions
+The repository is configured to automatically deploy to Cloudflare Pages when changes are pushed to the `main` branch.
+To set this up:

+1. Create a Cloudflare Pages project for your site.
+2. Add the following secrets to your GitHub repository:
+   - `CLOUDFLARE_API_TOKEN`: Your Cloudflare API token with Pages permissions
+   - `CLOUDFLARE_ACCOUNT_ID`: Your Cloudflare account ID

+The CI workflow will build the site and deploy it to Cloudflare Pages automatically.

 ## Customization